anderaus/anderaus.github.io/_posts/2017-11-26-upgrade-azure-functions-to-net-core.md

 ---

 As of Visual Studio 2017 Preview 4, the Azure Functions tooling supports .NET Core by targeting .NET Standard.
-When creating a new project you can select "Azure Functions v2" go get .NET Standard support.
+When creating a new project you can select "Azure Functions v2" to get .NET Standard support.

 ![Net standard support](/images/NetStandardSupport.PNG){: .align-center}